FedHM: Efficient Federated Learning for Heterogeneous Models via Low-rank Factorization

-\textbf{System Heterogeneity.} The system heterogeneity in our experiments is pre-defined as different levels of computation complexity, following~\cite{diao2020heterofl}.
-To construct different computation complexity, we vary the rank ratio $\gamma$ in $\{0.5, 0.25, 0.125, 0.083\}$ on ResNet-18 and ResNet-34, and tune the initial low-rank layer index $\rho$ to balance the model size and accuracy.
-We set the shrinkage ratio of HeteroFL in $\{0.64, 0.50, 0.40,0.35\}$ on ResNet-18 and ResNet-34, so as to reach a larger model size.
-As illustrated in~\cite{diao2020heterofl}, the computation capability of the clients may dynamically change, therefore we conduct experiments on both the dynamic and fixed scenarios.
-To this end, we annotate fixed heterogeneous setting for clients with a fixed assignment of computation complexity levels, and annotate the dynamic heterogeneous setting for clients uniformly sampling computation complexity levels at each communication round.
-We set the softmax temperature $\tau$ to 5 and $+\infty$ respectively, under the dynamic and fixed settings.
-We extend two variants based on HeteroFL (named HeteroFL-V2 and HeteroFL-V3) through changing the heterogeneous model groups to better study the impact of different model combinations.
-Following~\cite{diao2020heterofl}, we incorporate the static batch normalization and masking cross-entropy methods in the experiments.
+\textbf{System Heterogeneity.} The system heterogeneity in our experiments is pre-defined as different levels of computational complexity, following~\cite{diao2020heterofl}.
+We annotate the \textbf{fixed heterogeneous setting} for clients with a fixed assignment of computation complexity levels, and annotate the \textbf{dynamic heterogeneous setting} for clients by uniformly sampling computation complexity levels at each communication round.
+For HeteroFL, we adjust the shrinkage ratio to vary the model size and extend two variants based on HeteroFL (named HeteroFL-V2 and HeteroFL-V3) by changing the heterogeneous model groups to better study the impact of different model combinations.
+As for Split-Mix, we control the model size by modifying the number of base models.
+For \system, we set a fixed parameter $\rho$ and construct the computation complexity of \system by varying the rank ratio $\gamma$.
+Under the dynamic heterogeneous setting, the larger models should be given higher weight since the models are trained on all the clients, we set the softmax temperature $\tau=5$.
+For the fixed heterogeneous setting, we set $\tau=+\infty$ to equally aggregate the models.
+For a more detailed discussion of hyper-parameters, please refer to the Appendix.

-\textbf{Data Heterogeneity.} Following prior works~\cite{hsu2019measuring}, we sample the disjoint Non-IID client data using the Dirichlet distribution $\bf{Dir}(\alpha)$, where $\alpha$ denotes the concentration parameter.
-Empirically, we set the $\alpha$ to $0.5$.
-To reduce the over-fitting on local datasets~\cite{mobahi2020self}, we train the local models of \system with self-distillation mechanism under the Non-IID setting.
+\textbf{Data Heterogeneity.} Following prior work~\cite{hsu2019measuring}, we sample the disjoint Non-IID client data using the Dirichlet distribution $\bf{Dir}(\alpha)$, where $\alpha$ denotes the concentration parameter.
+We set the $\alpha$ to $0.5$.